History of rice cultivation: Indonesia

 Rice is a staple food for all classes in contemporary Indonesia, and it holds the central place in Indonesian culture and Indonesian cuisine: it shapes the landscape; is sold at markets; and is served in most meals.
 Rice accounts for more than half of the calories in the average diet, and the source of livelihood for about 20 million households.
 The importance of rice in Indonesian culture is demonstrated through the reverence of Dewi Sri, the rice goddess of ancient Java and Bali.

 Evidence of wild rice on the island of Sulawesi dates from 3000 BC.
 Historic written evidence for the earliest cultivation, however, comes from eighth century stone inscriptions from the central island of Java, which show kings levied taxes in rice.
 The images of rice cultivation, rice barn, and mice infesting a rice field is evident in Karmawibhangga bas-reliefs of Borobudur.
 Divisions of labour between men, women, and animals that are still in place in Indonesian rice cultivation, were carved into relief friezes on the ninth century Prambanan temples in Central Java: a water buffalo attached to a plough; women planting seedlings and pounding grain; and a man carrying sheaves of rice on each end of a pole across his shoulders (pikulan).
 In the sixteenth century, Europeans visiting the Indonesian islands saw rice as a new prestige food served to the aristocracy during ceremonies and feasts.

 Nepal

 Rice is the major food amongst all the ethnic groups in Nepal.
 In the Terai, most rice varieties are cultivated during the rainy season.
 The principal rice growing season, known as "Berna-Bue Charne", is from June to July when water is sufficient for only a part of the fields; the subsidiary season, known as "Ropai" is from April to September, when there is usually enough water to sustain the cultivation of all rice fields.
-Farmers use irrigation channels throughout the cultivation seasons.Nepal's food security depends on the production of staple cereals with rice being the main cereal.
+Farmers use irrigation channels throughout the cultivation seasons.
+Nepal's food security depends on the production of staple cereals with rice being the main cereal.
 Rice is grown on 1.49 million ha in Nepal with an average productivity of 3.5 t/ha and total annual production of 5.6 million tons in 2018 (MoALD, 2019).

+Pakistan

+Pakistan is one of the 10 largest rice producing country in the world.
+Rice of different varieties are cultivated in 3.35 million hectares with an annual production of 8.5 million metric tons (as of 2021) (1.12% percent of global production).
+Pakistan constitutes 8% share in total world exports.
+Pakistan is the top exporter of brown rice (as of 2019).
+Pakistan exported around 415,053 tons of rice worth US$328 million.
+Pakistan constitutes 22.1% share in brown rice exports.
+The main producing areas are Sindh and Punjab.
+Pakistan is the 3rd highest rice exporting country in the world in terms of quantity and 4th highest in terms of value.
+Pakistan exported around 5.8 million tons of rice worth US$3.89 Billion.